JonZeolla/lab-BlockCipherCryptography/ecb-mode/encrypt-ecb-images/README.md

 <details>
   <summary>Why <code>.ppm</code>?</summary>
   This is a convenient format because there's no compression and the image header is simple...
 Why does this matter?
 Basically the header provides information about the image, and so when we go to encrypt the image, we only want to encrypt the image body, where the pixel bytes are located.
-Encrypting the image header would give us a file that image viewers wouldn't know how to handle, killing all the fun.
-Furthermore, `.ppm`'s simple header means that we have a reliable boundary for where the header stops and the image body begins, regardless of image contents.
+Encrypting the image header would give us a file that image viewers wouldn't know how to handle, killing all the fun.  ~~Furthermore, `.ppm`'s simple header means that we have a reliable boundary for where the header stops and the image body begins, regardless of image contents.~~ It turns out that where an image header ends also depends on what you use to convert to <code>.ppm</code> (GIMP puts the header one byte further into the file).
   </details>

 4. Separate the image header and the image body:

-   `head -n 4 filename.ppm > filename.header`
+   `head -n 3 filename.ppm > filename.header`

-   `tail -n +5 filename.ppm > filename.body`
+   `tail -n +4 filename.ppm > filename.body`

 5. Encrypt the image body: